-The self-insurance expense and liabilities, calculated on an undiscounted basis, are actuarially determined based primarily on our historical claims information, as well as industry factors and trends, and represent the best estimate of the future payments to be made on both reported and unreported losses for 2009 and prior years.
 We maintain safety and manufacturing programs that are designed to improve the safety and effectiveness of our business processes and, as a result, reduce the level and severity of our various self-insurance risks.
 In recent years, our actual claims experience has been trending favorably and therefore, both self-insurance expense and the related liability have decreased.

 Since we have a captive insurance company, we are required to maintain specified levels of liquid assets from which we must pay claims.
 The majority of our self-insured risks (excluding auto liability and physical damage) will be paid over an extended period of time.
-To the extent actuarial assumptions change and claims experience rates differ from historical rates, our liability may
+To the extent actuarial assumptions change and claims experience rates differ from historical rates, our liability may change.

-The self-insurance liabilities recorded in Accrued Expenses in the accompanying Consolidated Balance Sheets were \$60.4 million and \$63.2 million as of December 31, 2009 and 2008, respectively.
+The self-insurance liabilities recorded in Accrued Expenses in the accompanying Consolidated Balance Sheets were \$61.3 million and \$60.4 million as of December 31, 2010 and 2009, respectively.